coralnet/coralnet/docs/installation.rst

 Linting
 -------
 We use pre-commit hooks.
 Please run `pre-commit install` to activate after installing the packages in `local.txt`.
+Linting will run automatically on `git commit`.